Harris campaign rejects claim vice president thinks there is a genocide in Gaza

 Subscribe to The Jerusalem Post Newsletter

-At an October 16 campaign stop in Detroit, Michigan, which is another swing state and which also has a large Palestinian American community, she was asked if she believed she could lose the election due to her views on Gaza.
+At an October 16 campaign stop in Michigan, another swing state with a large Palestinian-American community, she was asked if she believed she could lose the election due to her views on Gaza.

-She also spoke about the subsequent IDF military campaign in Gaza over the last year to oust Hamas in Gaza, including the IDF assassination last week of Hamas leader Yahya Sinwar.
+In her response, she reflected on the events of the Hamas-led invasion of southern Israel on October 7, which resulted in the deaths of 1,200 people and the capture of 251 others as hostages, of whom 101 remain in the enclave.
+She also touched on the subsequent IDF military campaign in Gaza over the last year to oust Hamas there, including the assassination last week of Hamas leader Yahya Sinwar.

-Hamas has asserted that over 42,000 Palestinians have been killed in the Gaza war.
-Israel has said over 17,000 fatalities in Gaza were terrorists.
+Hamas has asserted that over 42,000 Palestinians have been killed in the war; Israel has said over 17,000 fatalities in Gaza were terrorists.

 In Detroit, Harris said, ”I speak publicly all the time about the fact that there are so many tragic stories coming from Gaza.
 And of course, the first in this phase of everything that has happened, the first most tragic story, is October 7, and what happened that day and then happened since,” Harris said.

-“I think what's critically important as we look at this moment is one acknowledging the tragedy of what has happened in Gaza in terms of the extraordinary number of innocent Palestinians who have been killed, and taking that seriously and speaking the truth about it,” she said.
+“I think what’s critically important, as we look at this moment, is acknowledging the tragedy of what has happened in Gaza in terms of the extraordinary number of innocent Palestinians who have been killed and taking that seriously and speaking truth about it,” she said.

 That is “in addition, of course, to what I said about what happened on October 7, in terms of 1,200 innocent Israelis being slaughtered, women being horribly raped, and then fast forwarding to today with the killing of Sinwar,” Harris stated.